antibloch/gaussian-splatting/README.md

 First install COLMAP on Ubuntu 20 or 22 via following guidelines [here](https://github.com/superdianuj/colmap_installation_directs).

-Then you can run two different resources "inria" and "nerfstudio" for gaussian splatting.
+Then one can run two different resources "inria" and "nerfstudio" for gaussian splatting.